cod182/MP1/README.md

     - Open with GitHub Desktop
     - Download as Zip
 - You can now open the project in a IDE or host to a server

+## Bugs/Changes During Development

+During the process of building the site I came across a few issues that were down to my html structur causing my css code not to take effect as I expected.
+I had issues with all my sections where the text content would not expand the background image.
+This was due to the was I had structured my html.
+Once I had used Chrome Developer Tools to make some on the fly adjustment I was able to sucsussfully get the background images and text content to work as expected.

+There was an issued with the archive pages where the videos and images would not display at the correct size, despite the sizes being set on the classes in css.
+After searching in Chrome Developer Tools it was found that class has a missing s and as the modals had been duplicated for multiple projects, none were getting the effects from the css.
+Once this was adjust for one image in a moda sucsussfully, the spelling correction was mad to all affected areas and the issues was resolved.

+It was decided during the development processed that as the site was and company was aimed toward video content, it would be a good idea to have a video backgroudn to the aboiut section.
+This was implemented in a new wireframe and added to the site using a html5 video autoplaying and muted in the background.
+It was chosed to keep it muted as it would be bad ux to have sound playing when you load a site.
+It was also then decided to have the main abobut conent on a seperate section os the bulk of the video was viewable.

+When it was discovered that videos did not stop playing when a modal was closed, I needed to find a way to stop them.
+I knew that the close modal button needed to be used to stop the video and javascript would be required, but did not have the experience.
+After attempting to use other answers from google, I reached out to an industry exper who guided me through the process of capturing the button click and capturing the src of the videos.
+Although I did no write the code myself, it threw me into he world of vanilla javascript.
+Credited the industry expert in credits section.
+JB

+The nav was found not to collapse when a link was clicked while mobile.
+As i had be somewher introduced to javascript I attempted to capture the button click and remove the show class from the nav's div.
+I did have to search on stackoverflow to find how others were attempting this and managed to find a way to get it working.
+This may not be perfect, but given my lack of current knowledge  with javascript, it did cause the nav to be collapsed when a link was clicked.

 # Credits